Maharishi School students’ success in poetry competitions

 Foyle Young Poet of the Year Awards

 Organised by the Poetry Society.
 Over 7,000 entries internationally.
 Winners and highly commended poets are invited to the prize-giving in the Royal Festival Hall on National Poetry Day.
 Winners attend a residential poetry writing course led by the poets who judged the competition, and have their poems published in winners’ anthologies by the Poetry Society.
-More than 56 Maharishi School students had their work highly commended in this competition from 1998 to 2010, in addition to the winners listed below.
+In addition to the winners listed below, more than 56 Maharishi School students had their work highly commended in this competition from 1998 to 2010.

 Young Poet of the Year Awards 1998 Four Maharishi School students were among the winners, and twelve were highly commended